-If you are a person is seeking a women's coat that is Made in the USA, you could be doing this for a variety of reasons.
-You may want to promote and support your local economy, you may believe that US regulation ensure better working conditions wages and, or you may think that buying local reduces your carbon footprint.
+If you are a person seeking a coat that is Made in the USA, you could be doing this for a variety of reasons.
+You may want to promote and support your local economy, you may believe that US regulations ensure better working conditions wages and, or you may think that buying local reduces your carbon footprint.

 And while I believe all of these points to be fantastic reasons for wanting to purchase a women's coat that was Made in America, I wanted to share with you MY reasons for having my coats sewn in the USA.

 After all, it wasn't long ago, that I struggled to find a nice coat for myself that was Made in the USA

 Having my line of women's coats and jackets sewn in the USA has been important to me since the inception of this outerwear brand.
 In addition to wanting to ensure quality, oversee working conditions, and guarantee fair wages...